When is the Virgin of Guadalupe Day?

 |The Dia de la Virgen de Guadalupe became an national holiday in 1859|

 On this day people from all parts of Mexico make their way to Mexico's chief religious center at the Basilica of the Virgen of Guadalupe, located in Villa de Guadalupe Hidalgo, a northern neighbourhood of Mexico City.
 There, they will celebrate the Nuestra Senora de Guadalupe (Our Lady of Guadalupe) with a mass ceremony and a traditional fair in her honor.
-The Dia de la Virgen de Guadalupe became an national holiday in 1859.
+Mary became the patron saint of Mexico in 1746 and the Dia de la Virgen de Guadalupe became an national holiday in 1859.

 Today, tens of thousands of people travel to Mexico City to visit the place where the Virgin appeared to the Mexican People.
 The holiday is a national fiesta that includes traditional music and fun attractions.
 Pilgrims bring presents to the virgin, usually bouquets of flowers while other visitors will perform dances and song for her.
 Some pilgirms walk on their knees on the stone street leading to the Basilica, asking for miracles or giving thanks to the virgin for a petition granted.

 At the plaza the fiesta starts after the mass ceremony with delicious food, vendors selling crafts and clothes, along with many performences of music and dance.
 In other parts of Mexico, similar festivities are organized with some unique variations of the celebration.
 In some places, altars of flowers are built in her honor.
 Other parts have traditional food prepared like buñuelos, raspados and tortas as well as activities like parades, rodeos, and bullfights.

 The Story behind this celebration demonstrates how the Catholic faith gained importance in the hearts of the Mexican people.
 It is a story of miracles and faith which marks an important change in the history of Mexico.